 Dismay wrinkled Lyd's lip.
 She surveyed Suse where she lay, cushioned by amber earth and tired breath.

-"Get, y'silly tit."
+"Get, y'silly tit.

-Then, Suse was alone.
+Suse was alone.
 She breathed deep tendrils of yellow air, sighed, blinked slow and heavily.
 Her good eye stilled, faded.

 "Lydie?" she called, hoarse.
 Not a voice answered.